ChaiHaohan/My-First-Repository/README.md

 # My-First-Repository

 I would like to learn python programming with GitHub.
-I wish I have a great time here.